Guatemala and the Maya

 This historical timeline details Guatemalan history from 100 B.C. through 2001.

-Assassinations: The Guatemala 1954 Documents
+CIA and Assassinations: The Guatemala 1954 Documents

 The National Security Archive is a research organization that has secured de-classified government documents related to the CIA’s role in the 1954 coup in Guatemala.